zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Writing_Data.md

 **Parameters**

 ``string tenantId``
 The tenant identifier

 ``string namespaceId``
 The namespace identifier

 ``string streamId``
 The stream identifier

+The following support writing multiple streams:
+* **Bulk Insert Values** inserts a collection of values for multiple streams.
+* **Bulk Update Values** replaces or adds a collection of values for multiple streams.

+The base URI for writing SDS data to a multiple stream is:

+      api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Bulk/Streams/Data

+**Parameters**

+``string tenantId``
+The tenant identifier

+``string namespaceId``
+The namespace identifier

 Response Format
 ---------------